chenyez/C-STANCE/README.md

 For subtaskB, each folder represents a dataset splits where data from one left-out domain (the zero-shot domain) are used for testing, while data from the rest six domains are used for training/validation.

-For subtaskB, during training/validation, please filter out rows where "In Use"==0, as these are LexsimTopics that are similar to the test target, we don't use them to ensure zero-shot learning.
+For subtaskB, during training/validation, please filter out rows where "In Use"==0, as these are LexsimTopics that are similar to the test targets, we don't use them to ensure zero-shot learning.

 Please cite us:
 ```